rails-rrx/rrx_config/README.md

 ## Usage

-This gem loads runtime application configuration from an external source
+This gem loads runtime application configuration from JSON provided by an external source.
+Configurations are stored as immutable Ruby `Data` objects.

 For example, with the JSON config